NestOne/workflow-at/readme.md

 * When compiling processes, a "only whitespace content allowed" compilation error probably indicates problems with the mapping of input/output variable data types in the workflow.
 E.g. the temporary variable data type must be a String when passing by reference OR if passing FeatureCollections it must be ObjectDataType.

+* Errors are not currently returned when attempting to execute a work item which has not been registered.
+Remember to register all workItems (with names as defined in the .Wid) if a workflow appears to midway stop during execution.